History of the Kansas City Royals: 1995–2002: Decline in the post-Kauffman era

 At the start of the 1990s, the Royals had been hit with a double-whammy when General Manager John Schuerholz departed in 1990 and team owner Ewing Kauffman died in 1993.
 Kauffman's death left the franchise without permanent ownership.
 Wal-Mart CEO David Glass, a longtime friend of Kauffman, took over as interim CEO while the Kauffman estate pursued a sale.

+As Kauffman aged, he had been unable to find a buyer willing to keep the team in Kansas City.
+Under his will, upon his death the Royals were donated to the Greater Kansas City Community Foundation.
+The foundation would have six years to sell the team to a buyer who would keep the team in Kansas Citu, after which any potential new owner would theoretically be free to move the team.
+In 1998, lawyer and minor league executive Miles Prentice agreed in principle to buy the team for $75 million.
+To sweeten his package, Prentice added several prominent Kansas City residents to his syndicate, including Kauffman's daughter Julia.
+However, this was not enough to overcome concerns from the commissioner's office that Prentice's group was too big and had too little money, and the deal fell through.

 Ultimately, Glass purchased the team himself for $96 million in 2000.
-Lawyer and minor league baseball owner Miles Prentice actually submitted a larger bid than Glass.
-However, MLB determined that Prentice's bid was not viable.
+Prentice actually submitted a larger bid than Glass, but MLB determined that Prentice's bid was not viable.
 MLB requires owners to have enough net worth to withstand substantial losses, and felt Prentice fell short of that mark.
 None of Kansas City's wealthy families at the time were willing to even consider buying the Royals (or any existing or potential professional team in Kansas City), leaving Glass as the only viable bidder who was willing to keep them in town.

 Partly because of the resulting lack of leadership, after the 1994 season the Royals decided to reduce payroll by trading pitcher David Cone (again) and outfielder Brian McRae, then continued their salary dump in the 1995 season.
 In fact, the team payroll, which was always among the league's highest, was sliced from $40.5 million in 1994 (fourth-highest in the major leagues) to $18.5 million in 1996 (second-lowest in the major leagues).